8. I’m so sorry, dad!

 “Did you find her name?” interrupted Gibbs.
 He had no time for the friendly verbal sparring of his team.

 “Yes, boss.
 I was coming to give it to you when she… when this turn of events interrupted your interrogation.”
 Tony was going to say ‘when she went psychic’, but it wasn’t probably a good idea at the moment to say such a thing to Gibbs.
 Or ever.
 “Her name is Buffy Anne Summers, daughter of Hank and Joyce Summers.
 Her parents are recently divorced.
-She lives in Sunnydale, California.
+She lives in Sunnydale, California, with her mom.
 McGee is searching more data on her as we speak.”

 Gibbs stayed silent for a few seconds.
 Buffy?
 What a strange name!
 And she had smiled when he had told her that his name was Jethro!
 “I need to have her mother brought here for questioning.
 Does the father lives nearby as well?”